 Take-Home Points

-- Lentils contain biogenic amines, oxalates, and lectins.
+- Lentils contain other biogenic amines, oxalates, and lectins.
 Depending on the individual, any of these components could be problematic

 - If you have a history of kidney stones, avoid oxalate-rich foods like lentils